self-host/self-host/docs/presentations/overview.md

 ## It is Open

-If you don't feel like using our Self-host implementation, then you are free to implement the REST API specification using any language or system that you please.
+If you don't feel like using our Self-host implementation, you are free to implement the REST API specification using any language or system you please.

 *Make it yours.*